 Many plumbing programs include OSHA 10 or OSHA 30 courses as part of the curriculum.

 If you want to work as a plumber in Florida, start by choosing a reputable training program that gives you both classroom knowledge and hands-on experience.
-Make sure the school prepares you for the state licensing exam and offers support with job placement.
+Make sure the school prepares you for the state licensing exam and offers support with career services.

 Here’s what you should do next: